kelpup/kelpup.github.io/Contact/contact.md

 ## Contact Information

 ### About Us
 Hello!
-Our names are Bridget, Jean Francois, and Collin, Electrical and Computer Engineering students at the [University of Notre Dame](https://www.nd.edu/).
-We are currently in an [Open Source Software Development](https://www3.nd.edu/~pbui/teaching/cse.40677.sp22/) course, and are working on making our very own Linux Distribution.
+Our names are Bridget, Jean Francois, and Collin, Electrical and Computer Engineering students at the <a href="https://www.nd.edu/" style="color: #b5e853; text-decoration: underline;text-decoration-style: dotted;">University of Notre Dame</a>.
+We are currently in an <a href="https://www3.nd.edu/~pbui/teaching/cse.40677.sp22/" style="color: #b5e853; text-decoration: underline;text-decoration-style: dotted;">Open Source Software Development</a> course, and are working on making our very own Linux Distribution.
 Feel free to reach out to us with any questions about contributing to or using our software!

 ### Email